makerdao/auction-keeper/README.md

 `auction-keeper` directly interacts with auction contracts deployed to the Ethereum blockchain.
 Bid prices are received from separate _bidding models_.

 _Bidding models_ are simple processes that can be implemented in any programming language.
 They only need to pass JSON objects to and from `auction-keeper`.
 The simplest example of a bidding model is a shell script which echoes a fixed price.

 ## Responsibilities

-The keeper is responsible for
+The keeper is responsible with:

 1) Monitoring all active auctions
 2) Discovering new auctions
 3) Ensuring a bidding model is running for each active auction